-It is 1981, I am eleven years old and holding a photograph.
+It is 1980, I am ten years old and holding a photograph.
 It is about four by four inches square, glossy, with 1969 written along the white rim.
-I found it in a box of photos I’d never seen before, in a storage area of the garage I’d never combed through before.
+I found it in a box of photos I’d never seen before, in a storage area of the garage I’d never combed through.
 I’m doing research for a school project, to write our own autobiographies.
 While I think the assignment is dumb, I’m wondering how I can make my childhood sound more interesting than it is.

 In the photo, a string of Christmas cards lines the wall behind a young boy sitting on the back of a couch.
 He’s wearing a patterned two-piece pajama set, happily holding a Jungle Book board game.
 Next to him is an adolescent girl in her blue nightgown and matching robe, a barrette keeping her hair back, smiling demurely with her hands neatly folded on her lap.
 In front of her on the couch is a little girl of four or so, grinning widely and holding a Winnie the Pooh board game.
 And next to her is a teenaged boy with a sleepy smile in a green and blue plaid bathrobe.
 I recognize the last three children as my older sisters and brother.
 But I do not know the first child, which is why I am standing in front of my mother with the photograph.